 A Whale of a Deal

 Come stay at the beautiful Emerald Dolphin Inn and enjoy a special discounted lodging package while experiencing the most amazing journey at sea!
 Come aboard and witness the magnificent Gray Whale up close and personal.
 It will surly be the most exhilarating and memorable adventure.

-Please call in advance to ensure whale watching excursions are available during your visit and mention the discounted Whale watching package.
+Please call in advance to ensure whale watching excursions are available during your visit.
+Toll free: 1-866-964-6699

 Please note: Discounted packages are not available during holiday or event weekends, however, Whale watching tickets can still be booked!